 Mild to heavy fog is common on Route 8 after a rain, reducing not only your visibility but the visibility of those around you in vehicles and on bikes.
 Be prepared and bring rain gear, including neon or brightly colored jackets, vests or shirts.
 Additionally, as the road follows along the river valley the entire way, water may be flowing onto the road from the hillside.
 Water does not drain quickly on Route 8 and standing water may be present.
 Be prepared to dismount if necessary and warn the cyclists behind you.
 Wet tires will affect your ability to brake, so give yourself extra time to stop.

-The Celebration and Awards Ceremony will take place, but may be delayed or shortened if necessary.
+The Celebration will take place, but may be delayed or shortened if necessary.

 Ride Cincinnati is unable to provide an alternative rain date.
 As this is a fundraiser for cancer research, no refunds or exchanges.
 Thank you in advance for your cooperation and support of our efforts to eradicate breast cancer.
 Delays and closures will be at the discretion of the Ride Director.